Skip to navigation Skip to content

 • from the Australian Taxation Office (ATO) through ATO ICP or ATO TSF systems

-• recorded in Cuba Client Income and Income Details window as relevant Taxable and Non Taxable income from Centrelink or DVA
+• recorded in Cuba Client Income and Income Details window.
+This includes taxable income details from the ATO and any relevant taxable and non-taxable income from Centrelink or DVA

 Note: for more information on which Australian income to include, see also Table 15 > Step 3 >Gather Information in Manual reconciliation procedure for child support Estimates